mdn/yari/README.md

 ### Flaw checks

-When building you can enable specific "flaw checks" and their level of how to deal with the flaws.
-Some flaws "cosmetic" and some are more severe but they should never block a full build.
+When building you can enable specific "flaw checks" and their level of handling.
+Some flaws are "cosmetic" and some are more severe but they should never block a full build.

 More information about how to set flaws can be found in `docs/envvars.md`.